-Address Maps for each module are found at the end of this manual.
-An excerpt from the MAQ20-VDN module Address Map is shown below.
+The MAQ20-ISOMV, MAQ20-ISOV & MAQ20-ISOI Address Map is found at the end of this manual.
+An excerpt from the Address Map is shown below.
 Alarm parameters are stored in registers at addresses 700 - 999.

-NOTE: When a module is registered in a system, addresses are offset by 2000 \ R, where R is the Registration Number.
+NOTE: When a module is registered in a system, addresses are offset by 2000 R, where R is the Registration Number.
 Refer to Section 9.0 for further details on Registration Number.